-Poorer people eat more meat to feel affluent, new study finds
+Poorer people eat more meat to feel affluent, new study claims

 A new study shows that the worse off you think you are, the more likely you are to choose the steak over the garden salad.